stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 12 (P4L1) - Testing - General Concepts.md

 ```

 _A call to doubleValue(3) returns 9.
-This is:_ a failure.
+This is_: a failure.

 ### Failure, Fault, and Error Quiz 2

 _Where is the fault that causes the failure in the program (provided previously)?
-Write the line number of the code that contains the fault._
+Write the line number of the code that contains the fault_.

 In line 3 where `result = i*i;`.

 ### Failure, Fault, and Error Quiz 3

-_What is the error the caused the fault (given previously)?_
+_What is the error the caused the fault (given previously)_?

 The `result` should be the input multiplied by 2 not by itself.
 However, as a user we would not know what the error is, only the developer would know.